 Faked Apollo Atmosphere Re-entry from Space?
-By Andrei Bulatov and Alexander Popov PhD Were Apollo Command Modules (CMs) ejected from Lockheed C-5A aircraft to simulate return from the Moon?
+By Andrei Bulatov and Alexander Popov PhD Were Apollo Command Modules (CMs) ejected from a Douglas C-133 Cargomaster to simulate return from the Moon?

 Of all the episodes in the official Apollo record, the rather surprising and little-known existence of numerous reports by airline passengers allegedly observing Earth atmosphere re-entry of Apollo vehicles were considered worthy of investigation.